Zmoki/talk-webcam-2017/README.md

 ### My bio

-I'm frontend developer at [Uploadcare][uploadcare], I'm working on a widget for uploading files.
+I'm frontend developer at [Uploadcare][uploadcare],
+I work on a widget for uploading files used by thousands of companies around the globe.

 I live in Saint-Petersburg, Russia, and I'm founder and co-organizer of the [SPB Frontend][spb-frontend] community.